-The Telerik ASP.NET MVC Grid component has 20+ built-in themes and swatches such as Default (our own styling), Material (based on the Material Design guidelines) and Bootstrap (which mirrors the Bootstrap styling) and Fluent (based on Microsoft Fluent UI).
+The Telerik ASP.NET MVC Grid component has multiple built-in themes and swatches such as Default (our own styling), Material (based on the Material Design guidelines), Bootstrap (which mirrors the Bootstrap styling) and Fluent (based on Microsoft Fluent UI).
 You can easily customize any of the available themes with a few lines of CSS or create new theme to match your colors and branding by using the Telerik SASS ThemeBuilder application.

 Thanks to the built-in adaptive rendering of the control, your Telerik UI for ASP.NET MVC Grid will work across all screens and browsers.
 The Grid can be expanded and provide users with menus upon interaction Input events from touches are simulated as if they were mouse or keyboard.